Being a newbie

 because we can't hear them all and in particular when we're dealing

-with diy, it takes a lot of practice to "read" a project and get some
+with DIY, it takes a lot of practice to "read" a project and get some

 ideas on how it will perform.
 Actually it may take many, many sheets